 Keeping safety in mind when shopping for children's gifts

-When shopping for holiday gifts this Black Friday, HSHS St. John’s Children’s Hospital encourages you to prioritize safety over popularity.
-While it may be exciting and enticing to purchase the latest and greatest toy or gadget, it is important to remember to check the safety and age-range of the toy.
+When shopping for holiday gifts, HSHS Good Shepherd encourages you to prioritize safety over popularity.
+While it may be enticing to purchase the latest and greatest toy or gadget, it is important to check an item’s recommended age range and safety features.

 - Read the label.
 Warning labels give important information about how to use a toy and what ages the toy is safe for.